anywallsocket/Personal-Projects/SandL/README.md

 * S snakes, and L ladders
 * snakes and ladders cannot share starting points
 * snakes and ladders can share ending points
-* Adjacency and Transition matricicies generation
+* Adjacency and Transition matrices generation
 * Plots for visualizing the boardgame

 Thereafter, mild analysis is provided.